Jim the World's Greatest

 Jim the World's Greatest is a 1976 drama film written and directed by Don Coscarelli and Craig Mitchell.
 The movie began production when Coscarelli and Mitchell were 18-year-olds, while being financed by their parents at a stated cost of $250,000.

 Plot

-Jim Nolan (Gregory Harrison) is a high school teenager.
-Jim and his family, consisting of himself, his Father (Rory Guy, who would later become more famously known under his adopted stage name, Angus Scrimm), and his younger brother Kelly (Robbie Wolcott), live in a dingy apartment in a bad part of town.
+Jim Nolan (Gregory Harrison) is a high school teenager who lives with his father (Angus Scrimm) and his younger brother Kelly (Robbie Wolcott) in a dingy apartment in a bad part of town.
 During the day, Jim is a popular high school kid, attending classes and playing on the school football team.
 At night, he works at a fast-food restaurant, earning money to help keep the family solvent.